valentinJipa/DatabaseProject/README.md

   2. Database Queries
          <ul>
                 <li>DDL (Data Definition Language)</li>
+                 The following instructions were written in the scope of CREATING the structure of the database
         </ul>
                    The following instructions were written in the scope of CREATING the structure of the database